victorst79/DWEC/README.md

 - 4- Using the previous program, when you reach 0, google loads, for this you can use the `location` object.

 - 5- Using the `Date` object, its `getHours`, `getMinutes` and `GetSeconds` methods and the `setTimeout()` method create a clock that is updated every second.

+## Worksheet#2

+- 1- Create a page that shows:
+    - A random number between 0 and 1.
+    - The same but between 100 and 200.
+    - It asks for two values from the user and generates a random number between these two values.

+- 5- Create a website to solve second degree quations.
+You should therefore ask for the coefficients and show the possible solutions.

+- 7- Create a website that generates a table with two columns.
+In the first one an ascending number and in the other the value of its sine.

+- 8- Create a website in which each time an image is displayed (randomly) among 3 possible.